Mathematics (MATH) Courses

 Algebraic Number Theory

 Algebraic number fields, bases, algebraic integers, integral bases, arithmetic in algebraic number fields, ideal theory, class number.
-Also offered, with different requirements, as MATH 4306 for which additional credit is precluded.

 Topics in Applied Mathematics